What’s New

 Safety and health guidelines: If you are scheduled for an in-person tax appointment or need to enter our office for any reason and you have a cold, the flu, or other contagious illness, please call us to reschedule your appointment or make arrangements to drop off your tax information and change to a phone appointment.
 Please be safe and considerate of others!

-Beware of COVID-19 pandemic scams: Do not provide direct deposit information or any other personal information to anyone who contacts you through email, text message, phone or social media.
+Beware of scams: Do not provide direct deposit information or any other personal information to anyone who contacts you through email, text message, phone or social media.
 See Recent Scams under Security Awareness, Scams and Security for more information.

 Hi Everyone,

 At your scheduled appointment time Denise will start to review and enter your tax documents; for some individuals this will only take 15 minutes to 1/2 hour.
 For others, it could take up to 1 hour to 1-1/2 hours before she calls you to review your numbers.
 If you have more than (1) W-2 form along with other expenses and deductions, you will be looking at the 1-hour time span.
 Unfortunately, we do not know in advance what you will be sending us; trying to forecast the time Denise will call you is impossible.
-We will try our best to prewarn you as to when things will happen.
+We will try our best to pre-warn you as to when things will happen.
 Thank you for understanding if you receive a call earlier or later than what is noted above.

 • Person-to-Person – (In-Person appointment) – You come into the office at your prescheduled date and time and the interview is completed in the office.

 We appreciate your trust, loyalty, confidence and friendship.
 If you have any questions or concerns, please call our office.
 Remember, do something special for someone to make them smile and always be kind and considerate to others.
 Stay safe and healthy, most importantly enjoy each moment.
-We hope all of you and your families have a very prosperous and healthy New Year; wishing you joy and happiness in 2023.

 Your Friends at Main Street Tax